Long Christmas tree spread with puts

 A long Christmas tree spread with puts is a three-part strategy involving six puts.
 If there are four strike prices, A, B, C and D, with D being the highest, a long Christmas tree spread with puts is created by buying one put at strike D, skipping strike C, selling three puts at strike B and buying two puts at strike A. All puts have the same expiration date, and the four strike prices are equidistant.

-This is an advanced strategy because “costs” are high.
-Given three strike prices and six options, there are multiple commissions and bid-ask spreads when opening the position and again when closing it.
+This is an advanced strategy because “costs” are high, given there are three strike prices, six options, and bid-ask spreads when opening the position and again when closing it.
 As a result, it is essential to open and close the position at “good prices.”
 It is also important to consider the per-contract commission rate since commissions will impact the return on investment.

 Example of long Christmas tree spread with puts